Factbox: AstraZeneca's potential coronavirus vaccine

-(Reuters) - Argentina and Mexico will produce the AstraZeneca COVID-19 vaccine for most of Latin America, Argentine President Alberto Fernandez said on Wednesday
+(Reuters) - The European Union has agreed to buy at least 300 million doses of AstraZeneca's potential COVID-19 vaccine, with an option to buy another 100 million.

-Drugmakers are racing to combat the pandemic that has killed about 750,000 people and infected more than 20 million.
+Drugmakers are racing to combat the pandemic that has killed about 760,000 people and infected nearly 21 million.

 There are no approved vaccines for COVID-19, but AstraZeneca's shot is widely seen as one of the leading candidates.